 “In this case the availability of home 3D printing also plays a part,” says Pier Paoli.
 “Today a lone wolf or even a madman who decides to acquire an illegal weapon still have to deal with an underground world which is dangerous and complicated to an outsider.
 While acquiring the digital 3D printable files, 3D printing the parts and assembling the weapon may also require a particular set of skills, it does not involve any specific danger to the person and could be seen as one less limitation”.

-Pier Paoli also confirmed that designs for weapon parts can be found on the Dark Web do download and 3D print for just over $10.
+Pier Paoli also confirmed that designs for weapon parts could be found on the Dark Web to download and 3D print for just over $10.
 This, incidentally, is true whether the files become available to be downloaded legally or they do not.

 The illegal arms trade presents further challenges for law enforcement agencies and national governments.
 These challenges largely derive from the anonymity of individuals that use the dark web to purchase arms.

 The dark web introduces a new platform enabling arms trafficking at a global scale.
 Despite the relatively limited value and volume of weapons traded on the dark web compared to either other products type (e.g. drugs) or to equivalent products trafficked offline, the potential impact on internal security is significant as demonstrated by recent ‘lone-wolf’ terrorist attacks in Europe.